maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

           commit the result.
 ```

 The user merges `deputy` into `master`.
 There is a conflict and the merge is paused.
-The process for a conflicted merge follows the same first four steps as the process for an unconflicted merge: set `alpha/.git/MERGE_HEAD`, create a diff, update the index and update the working copy.
-Because of the conflict, steps two, three and four have different outcomes.
-Because of the conflict, the fifth commit step and sixth ref update step are never taken.
+The process for a conflicted merge follows the same first six steps as the process for an unconflicted merge: set `alpha/.git/MERGE_HEAD`, find the base commit, generate the indices of the base, receiver and giver commits, create a diff, update the index and update the working copy.
+Because of the conflict, steps four, five and six have different outcomes.
+Because of the conflict, the seventh commit step and eighth ref update step are never taken.
 Let's go through the steps again and see what happened.

 First, Git writes the hash of the giver commit to a file at `alpha/.git/MERGE_HEAD`.

+file://images/20-b6onmasterwithfetchhead.png

+Second, Git finds the base commit.

+Third, Git generates the indices for the base, receiver and giver commits.

-This is the same as before.
+Those steps are the same as before.

-Second, Git creates a diff that contains the changes required to go from the receiver commit to the giver commit.
+Fourth, Git creates a diff that contains the changes required to go from the receiver commit to the giver commit.
 In this case, the diff contains only one entry: `data/number.txt`.
-Because the content for `data/number.txt` is different in the receiver, giver and base, the entry is a conflict.
+Because the content for `data/number.txt` is different in the receiver, giver and base, the entry is marked as a conflict.

-Third, the changes indicated by the entries in the diff are applied to the index.
+Fifth, the changes indicated by the entries in the diff are applied to the index.
 Entries in the index are uniquely identified by a combination of their file path and stage.
 The entry for an unconflicted file has a stage of `0`.
 Before this merge, the index looked like this, where `0` is the stage:

 ```
-0 data/letter.txt hhh
+0 data/letter.txt 63d8dbd40c23542e740659a7168a0ce3138ea748
-0 data/number.txt hhh
+0 data/number.txt 62f9457511f879886bb7728c986fe10b0ece6bcb
 ```

-After the diff is written to the index, it looks like this:
+After the merge diff is written to the index, the index looks like this:

 ```
-0 data/letter.txt hhh
+0 data/letter.txt 63d8dbd40c23542e740659a7168a0ce3138ea748
-1 data/number.txt hhh [hash for base]
+1 data/number.txt bf0d87ab1b2b0ec1a11a3973d2845b42413d9767
-2 data/number.txt hhh [hash for receiver]
+2 data/number.txt 62f9457511f879886bb7728c986fe10b0ece6bcb
-3 data/number.txt hhh [hash for giver]
+3 data/number.txt 7813681f5b41c028345ca62a2be376bae70b7f61
 ```

-The entry for `data/letter.txt` at stage `0` is still there.
+The entry for `data/letter.txt` at stage `0` is the same as it was before the merge.
 The entry for `data/number.txt` at stage `0` is gone.
 There are three new entries in its place.
 The entry for stage `1` has the hash of the `data/number.txt` content from the base commit.
 The entry for stage `2` has the hash of the `data/number.txt` content from the receiver commit.
 The entry for stage `3` has the hash of the `data/number.txt` content from the giver commit.
 The presence of these three entries tells Git that `data/number.txt` is in conflict.

-Fourth, the changes indicated by the entries in the diff are applied to the working copy.
-For a conflict, Git writes both versions to the working copy file.
+Sixth, the changes indicated by the entries in the diff are applied to the working copy.
+For a conflict, Git writes both versions to the file in the working copy.
 The content of `data/number.txt` is set to:

 ```
 <<<<<<< HEAD